oliverjam/learn-promises/README.md

 ## Workshop

-We're going to refactor the callback-based HTTP request function from Node Week 2 to return a promise instead.

 ### Set-up

 1. Clone this repo
+1. `cd` into the directory
 1. Run `npm install`

-1. Open `workshop/workshop.js` in your editor
+### Task 1

+We're going to refactor the callback-based HTTP request function from Node Week 2 to return a promise instead.

+Open `workshop/workshop.js` in your editor.
+Edit the `request` function so that it no longer takes the `cb` argument.
+It should instead return a promise that resolves with the fetched JSON data or rejects with an error.

+You can run `npm test` to start the test runner.
+It will be failing at first—your job is to make it pass.